Flame442/FlameCogs/README.md

 Set if an extra shot should be given after a hit.

-Defaults to True.
+Defaults to `True`.

-This value is global.
+This value is server specific.
 ## Deepfry
 This cog lets you deepfry and nuke images.
 It has a configurable chance to deepfry any image posted automaticly and users can choose to deepfry or nuke images.